Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Abstract

 \section{Abstract}

 While \textit{Prover-Verifier Games} (PVGs) offer a promising path toward verifiability in nonlinear classification models, they have not yet been applied to complex inputs such as high-dimensional images.
-Conversely, \textit{Concept Bottleneck Models} (CBMs) effectively translate such data into interpretable concepts but are limited by their reliance on low-capacity linear predictors.
-In this work, we introduce the \textit{Neural Concept Verifier} (NCV), a unified framework combining PVGs with concept encodings for interpretable, nonlinear classification in high-dimensional settings.
+Conversely, expressive \textit{concept encodings} effectively allow to translate such data into interpretable concepts but are often utilised in the context of low-capacity linear predictors.
+In this work, we push towards real-world verifiability by combining the strengths of both approaches.
+We introduce \textit{Neural Concept Verifier (NCV)}, a unified framework combining PVGs for formal verifiability with concept encodings to handle complex, high-dimensional inputs in an interpretable way.
 NCV achieves this by utilizing recent minimally supervised concept discovery models to extract structured concept encodings from raw inputs.
-A \textit{prover} then selects a subset of these encodings, which a \textit{verifier}—implemented as a nonlinear predictor—uses exclusively for decision-making.
-Our evaluations show that NCV outperforms CBM and pixel-based PVG classifier baselines on high-dimensional, logically complex datasets and also helps mitigate shortcut behavior.
-Overall, we demonstrate NCV as a promising step toward performative, verifiable AI.
+A \textit{prover} then selects a subset of these encodings, which a \textit{verifier}, implemented as a nonlinear predictor, uses exclusively for decision-making.
+Our evaluations show that NCV outperforms classic concept-based models and pixel-based PVG classifier baselines on high-dimensional, logically complex datasets and helps mitigate shortcut behavior.
+Overall, we demonstrate NCV as a promising step toward concept-level, verifiable AI.